astronomer/airflow-provider-sample/README.md

 When building providers, these guidelines will help you avoid potential for dependency conflicts:

 - It is important that the providers do not include dependencies that conflict with the underlying dependencies for a particular Airflow version.
-All of the default dependencies included in the core Airflow project can be found in the Airflow [setup.py file](https://github.com/apache/airflow/blob/master/setup.py#L705).
+All of the default dependencies included in the core Airflow project can be found in the Airflow [setup.cfg file](https://github.com/apache/airflow/blob/9d0006fb9ee9c1b4742613fa3c1e82064eda6ba8/setup.cfg#L67).
 - Keep all dependencies relaxed at the upper bound.
 At the lower bound, specify minor versions (for example, `depx >=2.0.0, <3`).

 ### Versioning